cph-cachet/cachet-ecg-db/README.md

-# CACHET-CADB:  A Contextualized AmbulatoryElectrocardiography Arrhythmia Dataset
+# CACHET-CADB:  A Contextualized Ambulatory Electrocardiography Arrhythmia Dataset
 Below we provide the Python scripts and other tools to use the CACHET-CADB